 On January 4, 2016, we completed the acquisition of Eaton Partners, LLC ("Eaton Partners"), a global fund placement and advisory firm.
-Eaton Partners will retain its brand name and will be run as a Stifel company.
 The acquisition was funded with cash from operations and our common stock, issued out of treasury.

 The acquisition was accounted for under the acquisition method of accounting in accordance with Topic 805.
 Accordingly, goodwill was measured as the excess of the acquisition-date fair value of the consideration transferred over the amount of acquisition-date identifiable assets acquired net of assumed liabilities.
 We recorded \$72.0 million of goodwill in the consolidated statement of financial condition, which has been allocated to our company's Institutional Group segment.
 Identifiable intangible assets purchased by our company consisted of customer relationships, trade name, non-compete, and customer backlog with aggregate acquisition-date fair values of \$32.3 million.